araveret/tictactoe/README.md

 # tictactoe
 My first repository on GitHub.

-Code for a 2 player Tic Tac Toe game.
+This is my first attempt at coding a 2 player Tic Tac Toe game.